Flash-X/Milhoja/tools/milhoja_pypkg/docs/source/developers_guide.rst

    If it does, a new instance of TileWrapperGenerator is created, and the member functions `generate_header_code` and `generate_source_code` are called.

-2. Since Tile Wrappers do not transfer data across devices, the code generator does not need to create as much setup code as the DataPacketGenerator.

-3. The TileWrapperGenerator will move through each argument specified inside of the Task Function Specification in order to create the constructor and the functions for acquiring and releasing scratch data.
+2. The TileWrapperGenerator will move through each argument specified inside of the Task Function Specification in order to create the constructor and the functions for acquiring and releasing scratch data.

-4. The TileWrapperGenerator will write every function that it needs to implement as defined by the TileWrapper class in TileWrapper.h.
+3. The TileWrapperGenerator will write every function that it needs to implement as defined by the TileWrapper class in TileWrapper.h.

-5. The TileWrapperGenerator will output the new TileWrapper class to the specified folder that was passed into `generate_data_item`.
+4. The TileWrapperGenerator will output the new TileWrapper class to the specified folder that was passed into `generate_data_item`.

 Data Packets